myhedinv/GR34PPM/README.md

    - Users can view their account balance and access other features.

 ### 5. Contacts Table View
-   - The contacts table view facilitates easy and quick access to contacts.
+   - The contacts table view allows users to check their contacts.

 ## Getting Started